 The high demand of electric tankless water heaters leads to increases in Baldwin EMC’s purchased power cost.
 Those costs are currently being passed on to all Baldwin EMC’s members.

-Because of the effect these devices have on Baldwin EMC’s system and its members, the cooperative has initiated a new rate program for electric tankless water heater users.
+Because of the effect these devices have on Baldwin EMC’s system and its members, the cooperative has a rate program specific to electric tankless water heater users.

-Please note, gas-powered tankless water heater users will not be affected.
+Please note, gas-powered tankless water heater users are not affected.